exebook/jslike/README.md

 ###Getting a pointer to a character buffer of a String.
 Internally strings are stored as UTF16/32 AKA wchar_t.
-You can either get a pointer to a internal `wchar_t*` buffer, or get a pointer to a `char*` copy of that buffer, allocated and copied for you.
+You can either get a pointer to a internal `wchar_t*` buffer, or get a pointer to a `char*` copy of that buffer, allocated and copied for you in either ascii or utf8.

-`whar_t* var::getStringPointer()` returns a pointer to an internal data, it is valid until the var exists.
+`wchar_t* var::getStringPointer()` returns a pointer to an internal data, it is valid until the `var` exists.
 Do not delete the pointer returned from this function.

 When function name has **Alloc**() in it, it means you are responsible for the deallocation of the returned data.
 Use C++ `delete` operator when you are done.